 Individuals with symptoms can receive a rapid strep test or throat culture from Student Health or a healthcare provider to test for strep throat and begin treatment which usually includes antibiotics.

-The CDC recommends practicing good hygiene to prevent strep throat such as washing your hands often, covering your mouth and nose with a tissue when you cough or sneeze and putting used tissues in the waste basket.
+The CDC recommends practicing good hygiene to prevent strep throat such as washing your hands often, covering your mouth and nose with a tissue when you cough or sneeze and putting used tissues in the waste basket, and washing glasses, utensils and plates after someone who’s sick uses them.

 Resources